-Because there is no reallocation, the relative quantity y_i/y_j moves one-for-one with the shock to i.
-In the Cobb-Douglas case $\theta_0 = 1$, the relative price p_i/p_j moves one-for-one in the opposite direction, and so the relative share λ_i/λ_j remains constant.
-When $\theta_0 < 1$, the relative price moves more than one-for-one with the shock, and so the relative share increases when the shock is negative, and increases when it is positive.
-When $\theta_0 > 1$, the relative price moves less than one-for-one with the shock, and so the relative share decreases when the shock is negative, and increases when it is positive.
+(b) log aggregate output with full reallocation/extreme decreasing returns.
+Perfect sub- tion/constant returns.
+Leontief and Hulten's apone in the opposite direction, and so the relative share λ_i/λ_j remains constant.
+When θ_0 < 1, relative prices move more than one-for-one with the shock, and so the relative share increases when the shock is negative, and increases when it is positive.
+When $\theta_0 > 1$, relative prices move less than one-for-one with the shock, and so the relative share decreases when the shock is negative, and increases when it is positive.